-Due to these factors, the board decided to place the question on the ballot for December 11, 2018.
+Due to these factors, the board decided to place the questions on the ballot for December 11, 2018.

 If the bond issue does not pass in December, the district plans to increase its use of portable classrooms to meet the space demands of increasing enrollment.
 This would likely happen first at the middle school.
 However, due to an easement and a water line at the site, we would be unable to add more portables in the same area where the school already has two of these structures.

 To that end, the district would likely eliminate the playground at the north end of the building and/or place portable classrooms on the current middle school practice football field.
 It's important to note that the district would look to keep portables as close to the main school building as possible to maintain a safe and secure learning environment for students.

 At the elementary school, the district has already removed shared space in the kindergarten area to accommodate more classroom space.
 If we continue to see high enrollment, we would look to make music classes mobile, with the music teacher traveling to classrooms instead of having a dedicated classroom.
 We may also add portable classrooms to the elementary school.